Family Speaks Out as Turlock Police Search for Suspect in Teen’s Murder

 The 17-year-old died and Turlock police say no arrests have been made.

-“We want justice and we want to find you and put you in jail,” Gonzalez said.
+"We want justice, and we want to find you, and you need to be put in jail," Gonzalez said.

 The teen is remembered as respectful and funny.
 He was a football player and an aspiring rapper.